Krais of Russia: Overview

 Each krai features a state government holding authority over a defined geographic territory, with a state legislature, the Legislative Assembly, that is democratically elected.
 The Governor is the highest executive position of the state government in a Krai, and is elected by people.
 Krais can be divided into raions (districts), cities/towns of krai significance, and okrugs.
 Krais previously featured autonomous okrugs until the formation of Zabaykalsky Krai on March 1, 2008, when the last remaining autonomous okrug of a krai was abolished.

-The term krai or kray is derived from the Russian word for an edge, and can be translated into English as 'frontier' or 'territory'.
 The largest krai by geographic size is Krasnoyarsk Krai at 2339700 km2 and the smallest is Stavropol Krai at 66500 km2.
-The most populous krai is Krasnodar Krai at 5,404,300 (2010 Census) and the least populous is Kamchatka Krai at 322,079 (2010).
+The most populous krai is Krasnodar Krai at 5,404,300 persons (2010 Census) and the least populous is Kamchatka Krai at 322,079 persons (2010).

 Historically, krais were massive first-level administrative divisions in the Russian Empire, divided into large guberniyas (governorates).
 Following the numerous administration reforms during the Soviet era, the guberniyas were abolished and krais were reshaped into smaller, more numerous divisions.
-Eventually, krais and oblasts became almost totally equal as the top-level administrative division of the Soviet Socialist Republics (SSRs), the constituent political entities of the Soviet Union, with the only difference being autonomous oblasts could be subordinated to krais but not to oblasts.
-The krais were unique to the Russian SFSR, and held very little autonomy or power, but when the Soviet Union dissolved into sovereign states along the lines of the SSRs, they became first-level administrative divisions of the Russian Federation and received much greater devolved power.
+Eventually, krais and oblasts became almost totally equal as the top-level administrative division of the Soviet Socialist Republics (SSRs), the constituent political entities of the Soviet Union, with the only difference being that autonomous oblasts could be subordinated to krais but not to oblasts.
+The krais were unique to the Russian SFSR, and held very little autonomy or power, but when the Soviet Union dissolved into sovereign states along the lines of the SSRs, they became first-level administrative divisions of the Russian Federation and received more devolved power.